hailo-ai/Hailo-Application-Code-Examples/runtime/cpp/yolov8/x86_64/README.md

 **NOTE**: In case you prefer to perform the Sigmoid on host, you can comment in the relevant line to do that.
 Please notice that you'll need a HEF file that does not have an on-chip sigmoid if you choose to use the example in such a way.

+**NOTE**: The example was built for yolov8 model trained on COCO dataset with 80 classes.
+From random testing, the example works with yolov8 models that are trained on less classes, but for it to work a change is to be made in `yolov8_postprocess.cpp` at line 26, changing `#define NUM_CLASSES 80` to `#define NUM_CLASSES X` where `X` is the number of classes the model was trained on.

 **NOTE**: The pre-compiled Yolov8 HEF files in the Hailo Model Zoo are compiled to 8-bit.
 Hailo supply the option to compile the model with 16-bit output layers for those who desire it.
 Both scores and data dequantization is done manually in the postprocessing functions.